-Subject to paragraph 1.1 above
+In the event that the Owner and Developer have elected to make payment of the Residential Public Art Contribution and Employment Public Art Contribution and notified the District Council accordingly pursuant to paragraph 1.1 above

 not to cause permit of suffer the Implementation of the Residential Development until the Residential Public Art Contribution has been paid to the District Council and it shall pay the Residential Public Art Contribution to the District Council prior to the Implementation of the Residential Development.

-Subject to paragraph 1.1 above not to cause permit of suffer the Implementation of the Employment Development until the Employment Public Art Contribution has been paid to the District Council and it shall pay the Employment Public Art Contribution to the District Council prior to the Implementation of the Employment Development.
+not to cause permit of suffer the Implementation of the Employment Development until the Employment Public Art Contribution has been paid to the District Council and it shall pay the Employment Public Art Contribution to the District Council prior to the Implementation of the Employment Development.

 AFFORDABLE HOUSING